 The Commission concluded a comprehensive review of its business processes related to inspections, compliance, and enforcement to identify opportunities for increased efficiency and consistency in fiscal year 2020.
-This effort provides the framework for enhancements to data collection, management, and reporting, an ongoing effort as the Commission continues to modernize its information technology infrastructure.
+This effort continues to provide the framework for enhancements to data collection, management, and reporting, an ongoing effort as the Commission continues to modernize its information technology infrastructure.